Matching Neuroglial Cells with Their Functions: A Deep Dive into the Unsung Heroes of the Nervous System

 -

 Repair and Scar Formation (Gliosis): After injury, astrocytes proliferate and form a glial scar, limiting further damage and facilitating tissue repair.
-However, excessive gliosis can hinder regeneration.
+On the flip side, excessive gliosis can hinder regeneration.

 2. Oligodendrocytes: The Myelin Makers of the CNS

 Oligodendrocytes are responsible for producing myelin in the CNS.
+In real terms, a single oligodendrocyte can myelinate multiple axons.
 Myelin is a fatty insulating sheath that surrounds axons, accelerating nerve impulse conduction.
-A single oligodendrocyte can myelinate multiple axons.
 The efficient transmission of signals heavily relies on the proper myelination provided by these cells.
 Damage to oligodendrocytes, as seen in multiple sclerosis, leads to demyelination and impaired neuronal function.

 3. Schwann Cells: The Myelin Makers of the PNS